zhangqianhui/AdversarialNetsPapers/README.md

 # AdversarialNetsPapers
-The classical Papers about adversarial nets
+The good papers about Generative Adversarial Networks

 The First paper
 --------------------------------------------